The Tragic Real-Life Story Of Dolly Parton

 Advertisement

-At one point, she found herself eyeing her handgun with too much interest.
+At one point, she found herself considering suicide.
 Then her dog, Popeye, came running up the stairs, and the pitter patter of his nails shocked her back to reality.
-She considers Popeye's appearance at that pivotal time as a message from God and credits her own brush with rock bottom with helping her understand the often desperate plights of others.
+She considers Popeye's appearance at that pivotal time as a message from God and credits her own brush with rock bottom with helping her understand the often-desperate plights of others.

 Dolly Parton was targeted by the KKK

 Dolly Parton was, for a long time, infamously apolitical.
-According to Rolling Stone, she and the very liberal Jane Fonda made sure to stay far away from politics while on the set of 9 to 5 in order to keep the peace.
+According to a Rolling Stone interview, she and the very liberal Jane Fonda made sure to stay far away from politics while on the set of "9 to 5" in order to keep the peace.
 Over time, though, Parton has had politics thrust upon her, namely in the area of gay rights.
 In the 80s and 90s, she became a gay icon and a go-to for drag queens around the world.
-Since then, she has embraced the gay community in a myriad of ways, including devoting a special day to the LGBTQ community at her Dollywood Theme Park in Pigeon Forge, Tennessee.
-That move invited the ire of the local chapter of the Ku Klux Klan, whose members have protested Dollywood's so-called "Gay Day" and periodically rattle the singer with death threats.
+Since then, she has embraced the gay community in a myriad of ways, including speaking out in support of marriage equality and transgender rights.
+Her support for, and popularity in, the LGBTQ community helped inspire fans to organize a so-called "Gay Day" at her Dollywood Theme Park in Pigeon Forge, Tennessee.
+That move invited the ire of the Ku Klux Klan, whose members protested the unofficial event and periodically rattle the singer with death threats.

 Advertisement